Translations and Internationalization (i18n)

 });

-You can override any other dynamic phrases in the same way.
+You can override any other dynamic phrases using the same method.

 prismatic.init({